MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/UnitedKingdom/how-to-export-bacs-files.md

 ---
 # How to: Export BACS Files
-The following procedure describes how to export a BACS file, one of the payment options supported by ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->.
+The following procedure describes how to export a BACS file, one of the payment options supported by [!INCLUDE[d365fin](../../includes/d365fin_md.md)].

 ### To export a BACS file